justincbagley/piranha/README.md

 **What's new in this release?**

 The latest release, v0.1.4, contains several goodies listed below, in addition to minor improvements in the code!!
+- **May 2017:** added options to 'MrBayesPostProc.sh' script for specifying relative burnin fraction (during sump and sumt), as well as calling stepping-stone sampling estimation of the log-marginal likelihood of the model.
 - **May 2017:** added new 'MrBayesPostProc.sh' script that summarizes the posterior distribution of trees and parameters from a single MrBayes run.
 Script picks up filenames from contents of run dir, and uses default burnin fraction of 0.25 during analyses.
 - **May 2017:** build now contains new 'BEASTRunner.sh' script and 'beast_runner.cfg' configuration file.
 BEASTRunner now has options to allow specifying 1) number of runs, 2) walltime, and 3) Java memory allocation per run, as well as calling reg or verbose help documentation from the command line.
 - **April 2017:** build now contains new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. hence with utility for phylogenetic analysis) in each SNP locus contained in .loci file from a pyRAD assembly run.